-Aetna modified CPB 0011 covering electrical stimulation for pain, effective September 26, 2025.
-Here's what billing teams need to know.
+Summary: Aetna modified CPB 0011, its coverage policy for electrical stimulation for pain, with an effective date of April 17, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table